What Is Dapp Analytics and Why Does It Matter in Web3?

 Benefits of Dapp Analytics:

-• Performance Monitoring: Track and measure your key growth and engagement metrics over time.
-Identify your top acquisition channels and true growth drivers.
+• Performance Monitoring – Track key growth and engagement metrics over time.

-• Growth Strategies: Identify user acquisition and retention opportunities.
+• Growth Opportunities – Spot user acquisition, activation, and retention gaps.

 Dapp Data Types